neil7057/pjl_host_system/README.md

     -   Be able to update and save my personal info
         -   Registered users can access and update their profile information via the Account menu.

+    -   Add a product review and edit/delete it
+        -   Registered users can add, and (edit and delete their own) reviews.

     -   Be able to change and/or recover my password
         -   Registered users can reset their password at Login or change thier password via their profile information page accessible from the Account menu.

     -   Make purchase with my delivery info always filled in
         -   Registerd users can save their checkout address details for future purchase and these will be automatically populated in future order checkout.

+    -   Message an administrator
+        -   Users can message an admin from a link on the footer of every page

 - #### As an admin I want to:
     -   Be able to add, edit and delete products
         -   Staff/Admin can add, edit and remove products via the product management link in accounts or from the buttons on the product details or product pages.
 These menus are only visible to Staff/Admin.

+    -   Be able to see and process messages
+        -   Messages are accessible from the account menu mangement option - only visible to admins.
+Messages can be listed and viewed in open or closed status or both (all).
+They can be deleted from the django admin interface.
+        `
+    -   Authorise, delete user reviews
+        -   The account managemnt menu option gives acces sto the admin review page where reviews awaiting authorisation can be viewed, authorised, edited or deleted.
+Once authorised they no longer appear on this page but can be further managed via teh django admin function.

     -   Have easy access to admin controls
         -   Products can be managed via the account menu, product or product-details links.
 Full Admin is available via the django admin function.